 All of our projects are managed inline with the ENA Good Practice Guide for Innovation in Electrical Distribution Networked Systems (G85).
-A project manager is assigned to all projects to ensure effective ownership, and our project managers can either be from the Future Networks team or from another part of the business.
+A project manager is assigned to each project to ensure effective ownership, and our project managers can either be from the Future Networks team or from another part of the business.
 All projects are monitored throughout their lifecycle and reported on back through the R&D approvals panel.
 Should the anticipated benefits not arise through the course of the project, the Approvals Panel have the necessary authority to stop the project.
+We will consider the technology readiness level of projects and the relative scale to decide whether we will use NIA, NIC or any other funding streams available such as research grants which we can collaborate on.